leonfullxr/SolarSystem-Simulation/README.md

-# Planet-Simulation
+# SolarSystem-Simulation
-A Planet Simulation made with Python, it has collision and gravitational pull simulation with asteroids.
+A Solar System Simulation made with Python, it has collision and gravitational pull simulation with asteroids.

 I would like to further improve it by adding textures, better animations, and a better gravity simulation.
 I tried adding textures in C++ using OpenGL, but the collision implementation was much more complicated.